 Add 1 TBSP organic granular fertilizer per gallon of potting mix (our Organic Starter & Transplanter Fertilizer is excellent for new potting mixes).

-For raised beds
+For garden beds and plots

 It's also easy to make your own potting mix for your raised beds.
-Here is the basic recipe: Equal parts Coarse Sand, Top Soil and Compost.
+Here is the basic recipe: Equal parts Coarse Sand, Topsoil and Compost.

 I'll break down each ingredient to understand the type and purpose for each.

-Top Soil: This refers to the top layer of soil (usually between 5-10 deep) and where the highest concentrations of organic matter and microorganism live.
-If you have nice, weed free top soil available to dig up, you can use that.
+Topsoil: This refers to the top layer of soil (usually between 5-10 deep) and where the highest concentrations of organic matter and microorganism live.
+If you have nice, weed free topsoil available to dig up, you can use that.
 If not, top soil can be purchased at your local garden center.

 Compost: This is decomposing organic matter.
-There are a few types of compost to consider: Farmyard manure (aged animal manure), homemade compost, leaf compost, mushroom compost and vericompost (worm casting).
+There are a few types of compost to consider: Farmyard manure (aged animal manure), homemade compost, leaf compost, mushroom compost and vermicompost (worm casting).
 Our typical blend is 80% homemade compost (made from decomposed plants, wood, and food scraps) and 20% Worm Casting and/or Farmyard Manure.
-If you aren't ready to start making your own compost, mushroom, leaf, farmyard and vericompost can all be purchased commercially.
+If you aren't ready to start making your own compost, mushroom, leaf, farmyard and vermicompost can all be purchased commercially.